 The Harvard Political Review is a journal of politics, policy, and culture written and produced entirely by Harvard College students.
-It was founded by a group of Harvard students, including former U.S. Vice President Al Gore, in 1969.
-The HPR covers political and cultural topics at international, domestic, and local levels in the form of essays, podcasts, and data-driven storytelling.
+It was founded by a group of Harvard undergraduates in 1969, including former Vice President Al Gore.
+The HPR offers student perspectives on political and cultural topics at international, domestic, and local levels in the form of essays, podcasts, and data-driven storytelling.
 It also publishes stand-alone interviews with prominent political figures.
 Past interviewees have ranged from Alan Derschowitz to Yo-Yo Ma to Malala Yousafzai.

 How can I get involved?

 No matter your interest, find your campus home within the Harvard Political Review.
 We produce innovative online content almost daily, in addition to four print magazines per year, all created by undergraduates.

 If you are interested in journalism, write for one (or more) of our five editorial sections: Campus, United States, World, Culture, and Interviews.
 Research topics you wish to learn more about, interview global leaders and experts, and publish your work for tens of thousands of online and print readers.

 Our writers are just one subset of our phenomenal staff.
 If you are not interested in journalism, join our Publishing Board to work in Business, Design, Multimedia, or Technology.
 Build your professional skills resume, while pursuing your own creative projects!

 No matter how you join our staff, you will be entering a community of peers dedicated to inspiring, challenging, and caring for one another in order to create the best publication on Harvard’s campus.